Isotropic Cellular Automata: the DDLab iso-rule paradigm: filtering

-The input-frequency histogram allows the progressive\cite[EDD:32.11.5]{EDD} (or targeted\cite[EDD:32.16.7]{EDD})) filtering and unfiltering of space-time patterns.
+The IFH allows the progressive filtering/unfiltering\cite[EDD:32.11.5]{EDD} of space-time patterns on-the-fly by keyhits as space-time patterns iterate.
 This applies for any rule type according to frequency given by the height of histogram bars.
-It is done on-the-fly by keyhits as space-time patterns iterate.
 Progressive filtering proceeds from high to low frequency, unfiltering from low to high.
 For each frequency filtered/unfiltered, a black block appears/disappears at the base of the relevant bar, and the corresponding cell disappears/reappears in the space-time pattern, whether colored by histogram colors as in figure~\ref{emergent spirals}, or by value as in figure~\ref{reaction-diffusion CA}.
-Keyhits can remove the entire filter scheme or reverse the scheme for added flexibility.
-Bars can also be targeted to filter/unfilter, and mutated/restored described in section~\ref{the iso-rule mutation game} below.
+Keyhits can remove the entire filter scheme or reverse (antifilter) the scheme for added flexibility.
+Bars can also be targeted to filter/unfilter\cite[EDD:32.16.7]{EDD}, and mutated/restored described in section~\ref{the IFH mutation/filter game} below.

-When pattern colors correspond to histogram colors, filtering allows cross referencing a particular iso-group index with its occurrence in the space-time pattern, so helps to reveal how complex structures, gliders, eaters and glider-guns are built and their sensitivity to mutation.
-The histogram in figure~\ref{emergent spirals} is set for a moving window of 100 time-steps to allow the bars to stabilise.
-However, if the pattern itself has largely stabilised and the moving window size is reduced (minimum one time-step), then the few structures that remain dynamic can be picked out in the histogram by the bars that continue to oscillate.
+When pattern colors correspond to IFH colors, filtering allows cross referencing a particular iso-group index with its occurrence in the space-time pattern, so helps to reveal how complex structures, gliders, eaters and glider-guns are built and their sensitivity to mutation.
+The IFH in figure~\ref{emergent spirals} is set for a moving window of 100 time-steps to allow the bars to stabilise.
+However, if the pattern itself has largely stabilised and the moving window size is reduced (minimum one time-step), then the few structures that remain dynamic can be picked out in the IFH by the bars that continue to oscillate.

-To determine the iso-groups responsible for any particular structure, say the glider in the game-of-Life, an isolated glider is run to generate its iso-histogram, which if fully filtered will provide the complete list of the responsible iso-groups in descending frequency order, as in figure~\ref{Life-glider iso-histogram}.
+To determine the iso-groups responsible for any particular structure, say the glider in the game-of-Life, an isolated glider is run to generate its iso-rule IFH, which if fully filtered will provide the complete list of the responsible iso-groups in descending frequency order, as in figure~\ref{Life-glider iso-histogram}.